operand/agency/README.md

 API for creating applications that may mix AI, human, and traditional computing systems, in a way that is intended for all to equally understand and use.

-Let's walk through a thorough example to see how this works in practice.

 # Example Walkthrough